zhiburt/tabled/README.md

 ### Dynamic table

-It might be hard to build a table using `Tabled` trait, if you have a data set which structure is determined at runtime.
+It might be hard to build a table using `Tabled` trait if you have a data set which structure is determined at runtime.
 In such situation you can use a `Builder`.

 ```rust